simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - use to reduce load on DB
     - MemCached
     - Redis
+- Use DynamoDB or Elasticache to store session data to make app layer stateless

 ## VPC
 - No Transative peering - can't connect from one VPC to another via a middle one, need direct peering between each VPC that need to connect